Why Women May Get Gout At Menopause

-Many women do continue to produce oestrogen at and post menopause from the fat cells of the abdomen, and from the adrenal glands, but if you are low in oestrogen – with signs such as vaginal dryness – then you may need to consider the lifestyle changes relating to diet and to supplementing with bioidentical hormones.
+Many women do continue to produce oestrogen at and post menopause from the fat cells of the abdomen, and from the adrenal glands.
+But if you are low in oestrogen – with signs such as vaginal dryness – then you may need to consider lifestyle changes relating to diet and to supplementing with bioidentical hormones.

 What can you do?